 Obviously, this saddle is comfortable, with a great shape, anatomical groove and slight cradle that supports you nicely while seated.
 Testers felt the platform and padding were comfortable while not sapping any of your power while pedaling.
 The medium width and shorter length, 265mm, made moving on, off, and around the saddle very easy.
 The seat cover also has diagonal stripes of texture on the top to add a little grip to the surface, but the sides of the saddle are smooth and slippery to allow your legs and shorts to slide freely during pedaling or while moving back and forth.

 Our test model weighed in at 239g for the 135mm width.
-This isn't exactly feather-light, but its far from heavy.
-It's actually four grams lighter than our Editors' Choice Award winner, the Specialized Phenom Comp.
-We think this weight is very respectable, especially considering the $60 retail price tag.
+This isn't exactly feather-light, but it's far from heavy.
+It's actually four grams lighter than our second highest rated model winner, the Specialized Phenom Comp.
+We think this weight is very respectable, especially considering the price tag.

-With a retail price of only $60, the Race is a great value.
+The Volt Race is a great value.
 Sure there are less expensive saddles on the market, but the price to comfort, weight, and performance ratio here is pretty hard to beat.
-As a result, the Race is the winner of our Best Buy Award.
+As a result, the Volt Race is the winner of our Best Buy Award.

 - Volt Carbon: $250, Weight: 148g, Rails: Carbon, Shell, Carbon, Padding: DNA